Gnol-VN/bikipDotnetCore/readme.md

 * Do not hard code `return new JsonResult()`.
 Use `return Ok()` instead

-3. Model
+# 3. DTO

-3.4.
-Required and validated fields
+1. Required and validated fields

 ```
     [Required(ErrorMessage = "Custom message: email is required")]